 Attasalina manifests a passionate sound.
 Haunting and soulful, her powerful vocals are infused with layers of meaning and experience and have repeatedly been termed a return to substance.

-In 2008, she made her singer/songwriter debut at the Ojai Coffee Connection and from that show formed her first rock ‘n’ roll band, The Seraphim Rising.
-Attasalina & The Seraphim Rising debuted their electric show at a former mortuary turned theater in 2009.
+A few years after making a name for herself with photography, she surprised her local audience with her singer/songwriter debut at the Ojai Coffee Connection in September 2008 and from that show formed her first rock ‘n’ roll band, The Seraphim Rising.
+Attasalina & The Seraphim Rising debuted their electric show at a former mortuary turned 90 seat theater in April 2009.

-After performing to many more packed houses in their home town of Ojai, Ca., Attasalina & The Seraphim Rising were invited to record at a studio in LA.
-They tracked a six song EP entitled “Life In Suspension” at the legendary Swing House Studios in Hollywood, Ca and released digitally on Halloween in 2011 as The Seraphim Rising followed by a CD and merch release from a successful Kickstarter campaign in June 2012.
+In 2010, they performed regularly to many more packed houses and were invited by DJ Christopher the Minister to record at his friend’s studio in LA.
+The Seraphim Rising tracked a six song EP entitled “Life In Suspension” at the legendary Swing House Studios in Hollywood, Ca and released digitally on Halloween in 2011 followed by a CD release from a successful Kickstarter campaign in June 2012.

 “Messages by Dreams is soulful dreampop; a tangle of barbed wire and muslingauze that unwinds only by tearing into fibres.” – Cold War Night Life